NL33/electron-git/znext.md

 Just got ability to list out folders and files in a project and open docs.

 # Next
-create word doc in the project from the lefthand bar create folder in a project create other docs--md, txt
+create word doc in the project from the lefthand bar (use create-docs file in code overview project) create folder in a project [remember you can use getElementById().focus()] create other docs--md, txt

 click save version on toolbar, and save the version with git.
 NOTE: